bitpay/bitcore/README.md

 ## Monitoring Blocks and Transactions

-For this example you need a running bitcoind instance with RPC enabled.
+For this example you need a running bitcoind instance.

 ```js
   var bitcore = require('../bitcore');